Robin2389/Spell-Checker/README.md

 # Spell-Checker
-This is a python and C++ written program to practice the development of a Trie system to create a spellchecker function.
+This is a C++ written program to practice the development of a Trie system to create a spellchecker function.

+Thank you @mareksuscak!